Maple Wood Bats

 The new wood of choice is Yellow Birch.
 This fibrous hardwood has burst on the scene the last couple of years out of necessity.
 With maple being harder to find, and getting heavier every year, most bat makers have looked for a new source of wood.
 Yellow Birch has become that wood of choice.
 This hardwood has several great properties.
 First, it's lighter than maple.
 The shear rate is higher than ash and just under maple.
 This means that this wood will make the larger barrel bats that the pros use now.

 Yellow birch lumber and veneer are used in making furniture, paneling, plywood, cabinets, boxes, woodenware, handles, and interior doors.
 It is one of the principal hardwoods used in the distillation of wood alcohol, and now baseball bats.

 Ash Wood Bats

 Most wood bats today are made from Northern White Ash generally harvested in Pennsylvania and upstate New York.
 It is graded for quality with straight grain being the most important criteria.
-(Southern Ash grows too quickly and is not as dense, uneven grain lines).
-Major League grade is of course, the best and is also in short supply.
+(Southern Ash grows too quickly and is not as dense uneven grain lines).
+Major League grade is, of course, the best and is also in short supply.
 Most of what you see that's labeled or sold as Pro-Stock or some similar name is actually Minor League wood or a lesser grade and generally is found for around $40-$50.
 Of course, there are other levels of quality down to the $20 range.
-They are known by grades called high school, trophy and retail (don't expect to see the grades labeled).
-Generally, they are not of very good quality and only worth purchasing if money is an issue.
+They are known by grades called high school, trophy, and retail (don't expect to see the grades labeled).
+Generally, they are not of very good quality and are only worth purchasing if money is an issue.
 (Better than not having any wood at all).
 You won't find these on our site.
 We only work with quantities in straight ash.